Japan ex-PM Nakasone, witness to war and success, turns 100

 Still, he checks newspapers every morning and reads books, and sometimes drops by his office, escorted by his family.
 "Endless hunger for exploration and intellectual curiosity is crucial," Nakasone says.

-The son of a lumber merchant, Nakasone was born May 27, 1918, the last year of World War I. He went to Tokyo Imperial University before entering the navy, where he rose to lieutenant commander during the Second World War.
+The son of a lumber merchant, Nakasone was born May 27, 1918, the last year of World War I. He went to Tokyo Imperial University before entering the navy, where he rose to lieutenant commander during World War II.

 He began his political career as a fiery nationalist denouncing the U.S. occupation, which lasted from 1945 to 1952.
 He was a driving force in the 1950s behind building nuclear reactors in resource-poor Japan, a move that helped propel the nation's postwar economic growth and recovery.